Did Stripe close your account? Find out why it happened and the best steps to reopen your account and keep your payments flowing.

 3. Provide the required documentation

-To supply Stripe with the proper documents, navigate the Settings page on your dashboard.
+To supply Stripe with the proper documents, navigate to the Settings page on your dashboard.
 Scroll down to find ‘Business settings,’ and click on Verifications.

 business settings